jared-v-hoyt/ExampleAPI/README.md

 }
 ```

-20. To be able to use the code in `Program.cs` we need to install the `System.Data.SqlClient` package.
-We can do this manually by updating our `ExampleAPI.csproj` file to look like the following:
+16. To be able to use the code in `Backend/Program.cs` we need to install the `System.Data.SqlClient` package.
+We can do this manually by updating our `Backend/Backend.csproj` file to look like the following:
 ```xml
 <Project Sdk="Microsoft.NET.Sdk.Web">